chef/chef-web-docs/chef_master/source/server_high_availability.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 DRBD configuration allows for custom handlers when a ``split-brain`` event happens.
 The basic handler sends a notification email to a configurable email address so the issue can be investigated.

-The ``drbd.conf`` file that is used with the Chef server specifies other built-in actions that may be taken in certain fault scenarios:
+The ``drbd.conf`` file that is used with the Chef Server specifies other built-in actions that may be taken in certain fault scenarios:

 .. code-block:: none